roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 * **Capital & Regional Optimization:** Reallocate active acquisition budgets from seasonal demand troughs to high-intent seasonal peaks, and conditionally shift capital from contracting markets (LATAM, pending structural diagnostic) to our highest-AOV APAC premium engine.
 * **Margin Protection & Risk Mitigation:** Diversify extreme product concentration through strategic catalog expansion, mandate return root-cause analysis to stop capital bleed from premium hardware, and deprioritize margin-eroding site-wide promotions in favor of strategic checkout cross-sells and bundles.
 * **Loyalty Optimization & Retention:** Test a phased redesign of the Loyalty Program to protect margins and improve repeat purchasing by reducing reliance on aggressive sign-up discounts, shifting stronger financial incentives toward the second purchase, replacing mass emails with behavior-driven lifecycle campaigns, and streamlining enrollment via 1-click registration.
-* **Channel Optimization & Data Integrity:** Scale underleveraged, high-intent Affiliate partnerships to attract high-value customers, while urgently resolving 'Direct' channel attribution blindness to guarantee accurate ROI measurement.
+* **Channel Optimization & Data Integrity:** Prioritize attribution-quality improvements by addressing Direct and Unknown attribution gaps, diagnose the drivers of Email's persistently low AOV, and test incremental investment in the consistently high-AOV Affiliate channel, subject to validation of scalability and acquisition economics.

 ---